m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 To test your API keys, start a conversation by selecting "New Conversation" from the "File" menu.
 Humbug will choose a default AI model and conversations settings for you to use.
-You can change these using the "Mindspace Settings" option in "Edit" menu, and you can also change them on a conversation-by-conversation basis by usign the "Conversation Settings" option.
+You can change these using the "Mindspace Settings" option in "Edit" menu, and you can also change them on a conversation-by-conversation basis by using the "Conversation Settings" option.
 When you do either of these you will be presented with AI models that are available with your API keys.

 You'll see a screen something like this: